 All the authentic flavors of “elote” are combined in this great tasting Mexican street corn pasta salad: grilled corn, mayonnaise, chili powder, and cotija cheese.

 Why you’ll love it: I mean…pasta, bacon, cheese, creamy dressing.
 How could you not love it?

 How long it takes: 45 minutes

 Equipment you’ll need: grill or grill pan, large pot, large bowl, measuring tools

 If you’re not familiar with Mexican street corn, or elote (eh-LO-tay), you’re in for a real treat.
 A common street food in Mexico, elote is an ear of roasted or boiled corn that’s been slathered in lime juice and mayo (or Mexican crema), sprinkled with chili powder, and rolled in cheese.
 It’s amazing!
-You can easily make it yourself at home.

 I’m so excited to bring you this Mexican street corn pasta salad.
 It incorporates all those great flavors of street corn into a wonderful salad that’s a little less messy to eat.
 I’ve added a few extras to add even more flavor.

 Look for roasted or grilled corn in this pasta salad, along with traditional cotija cheese, mayo, chili powder and lime juice.
 Those are the traditional street corn ingredients.
 Add to that crunchy red bell peppers, spicy jalapeño, green onions, cilantro, and yes, BACON, and I think you’ll agree that this is one great pasta salad.